Pennywhistle modem: New design

 Felsenstein found two key improvements that led to a dramatically less expensive and more reliable design.
 The first was to ignore the idea of a variable baud rate, which was useful in some contexts, but not when used purely for data communications over known-good lines.
+Selecting a single reference speed made the design simpler.

 The other improvement, which would prove key to the design, was to use the incoming signal itself as the reference tone.
 While working at Ampex, Felsenstein had learned that the signal would always return to a "one" tone between sending bits of data; his new design looked for these signals and used them to resynchronize a local phase locked loop (PLL).
 The system stored the "one" voltage generated by the PLL on a capacitor and set the threshold voltage to a fixed offset.
 The capacitor would slowly recharge and be reset by the next "one' voltage.

 These improvements meant the modem was able to follow changes in the reference tone no matter what the source of that drifting was, local or remote.
 It also eliminated the need for a local tunable oscillator, reducing the price of the system.